uuuueuphoria/WebDesign1/README.md

 # WebDesign1
-## project and homework for web design 1
+## some webdesign project and homework including simple design and layout as well as responsive web design